Top 15 Drought-Tolerant Plants That Can Handle Dry Weather

 Salvia splendens • grown as an annual

 A true attention-getter, this tall drought tolerant flowering plant produces season-long color in just about any landscape.
 Its vibrantly colored columns range from 8 to 30 inches tall.
 These summer to fall bloomers are also striking when confined to containers.
-Follow these tips for growing a drought-tolerant garden.
+Discover the top 10 salvias to grow for hummingbirds.

 Courtesy Becka Phillips